amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 ---
 layout: post
 title: "Feature Hashing (a.k.a.
-The Hashing Trick)"
+The Hashing Trick) in R"
 category: Machine Learning
 tags: modeling
 year: 2015